laura-rinaldi/BioNetFlux_LR/README.md

 **Multi-Domain Biological Network Flow Simulation Framework**

 BioNetFlux is a Python computational framework for simulating biological transport phenomena on complex network geometries.
-It specializes in solving coupled partial differential equations on multi-domain networks with applications in chemotaxis, organ-on-chip systems, and microfluidic networks.
+It specializes in solving coupled partial differential equations on multi-arc networks with applications in chemotaxis, organ-on-chip systems, and microfluidic networks.

 ## Features